Generalized Decidability via Brouwer Trees: Closure under Binary Conjunctions

-\begin{definition}[\flink{Definition-5-1} Minimum] We say that $\mu : \Brw$ is the \emph{minimum} of $\alpha$, $\beta : \Brw$ if the property
+\begin{definition}[\flink{Definition-18} Minimum] We say that $\mu : \Brw$ is the \emph{minimum} of $\alpha$, $\beta : \Brw$ if the property

-is satisfied. \end{definition} If the minimum of $\alpha$ and $\beta$ exists, then it is necessarily unique; thus, stating that all minima exists is equivalent to giving a function that calculates them.
-The current section is structured as follows: In \cref{subsec:minima-non-constructive}, we show that $\Brw$ cannot constructively have binary minima in general; in \cref{subsec:limmin-constructive}, we show that binary minima exists for zero and limits; and in \cref{subsec:conjunections}, we prove that, as a consequence, $\alpha$-decidable propositions are closed under binary conjunctions.
+is satisfied. \end{definition} If the minimum of $\alpha$ and $\beta$ exists, then it is necessarily unique; thus, stating that all minima exist is equivalent to giving a function that calculates them.
+The current section is structured as follows: In \cref{subsec:minima-non-constructive}, we show that $\Brw$ cannot constructively have binary minima in general; in \cref{subsec:limmin-constructive}, we show that binary minima exist for non-successors; and consequently, in \cref{subsec:conjunections}, that $\alpha$-decidable propositions are closed under binary conjunctions.